 At the heart of Lynda’s contemporary seascapes expressions is a deep appreciation for her environment and enduring lifelong love for the ocean.
 Her unique vision sees the sea and sky interwoven, barely distinguishable.
 She has less interest in depicting specifics of the sea than in evoking the emotion that it offers.

 “The tradition of abstract expressionism and color field painting can be seen in Howitt’s work.
 The sense of chromatic nuance, subtle gestures and lyricism makes her compositions exhilarating.
 There is an openness to them that creates an extraordinary resonance.”
 Byron Coleman, Gallery & Studio Magazine NY.

 Inspired by Turner and Twombly, paintings are formed with natural flow and momentum creating uplifting compositions.
-Her paintings are not trying to say something but offer something - a space to contemplate, a moment to be.
-Engaging the viewer on a deeper level, to draw them into their own sense of peace.
+Her works are not trying to say something but offer something - a space to contemplate, a moment to be.
+Engaging you on a deeper level, to draw you into your own sense of peace.
+Her affinity with nature and the sense of light and space has been instilled from an early age and continues to be a guiding influence on her work.
 There is a luminosity to Lynda’s style that just like the sea, offers a sense of freedom to be.